Respect for Human Rights in the Supply Chain

 Onsite audits are conducted according to an established procedure, including interviews with factory employees/labor unions/employee representatives/management, reviews of records and documents, and site visits to check occupational health and safety conditions.
 We make sure that factories not only comply with national and regional laws and regulations concerning the environment but also conduct the following: formulating an environmental policy, conducting environmental impact analysis, and introducing a system to minimize adverse effects on the environment.

-Business partner factories that comply with the "Code of Conduct for Production Partners" and have no violations will be evaluated as A. Factories with relatively low-risk violations will be rated as B. If violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as C. If many violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as D. If factories are found to commit serious human rights infringement, such as child labor or forced labor, they will be rated as E. If the violations leading to a D rating are not resolved, or if any factory is evaluated as E, an internal deliberation will begin to review business transactions with such factories.
+Business partner factories that comply with the "Code of Conduct for Production Partners" and have no violations will be evaluated as A. Factories with relatively low-risk violations will be rated as B. If violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as C. If many violations of occupational health and safety, wage & benefit, working hours, contract, etc. are discovered, those factories will be rated as D. If there is an important discrepancy that raises suspicions of a high level of risk, it will be rated as an E. If the violations leading to a D rating are not resolved, or if any factory is evaluated as E, an internal deliberation will begin to review business transactions with such factories.

 We also share the result of the audits with our partner factories and work together with them to make improvements.
 Concerning the improvement reports prepared by factories, we do not simply check whether a non-compliant item has been corrected or not.
 Instead, we would identify the root cause of non-compliance, such as a specific activity/procedure or lack of an activity/procedure, and then discuss with our business partner factories whether it is necessary to change the system to prevent its recurrence.